bear-rsg/4m-association/themes/elegant/documentation/content/pages/landing-page-about-me.md

 theme that looks amazing across all screen resolutions and devices.

 Elegant gives meaning to the expression **"sand the under side of the drawer"**.
-Every feature and style of Elegant is the result of a long thought process.title: (.*)
+Every feature and style of Elegant is the result of a long thought process.
-date: 2021-03-31

-date: 2021-03-30

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 67 67" width="150" height="150" style="float:right; margin-left:10px">
     <rect width="57.681" height="62.899" x="2.802" y="-11.841" ry="0" fill="none"/>